CrazyTim/spin-wheel/README.md

 ### `onCurrentIndexChange(event = {})`

-Raised when a new item is pointed at.
-This can be used to change the color of the current item, or play a 'ticking' sound.
+Raised when the Pointer points at a different item.
+This can be used to change the background color of the current item, or play a 'ticking' sound.

 Key                         | Value
 --------------------------- | ---------------------------